 Students can take advantage of Tuck's unparalleled access to faculty in diverse areas of entrepreneurial studies

 Tuck’s Entrepreneurs in Residence (EIR) program brings Tuck entrepreneurs to campus to provide students with direct feedback on entrepreneurial matters.
 This practitioner advice is of great value to orient students in all stages of their entrepreneurship education.

 The speaker series is made possible by the support of Tuck (T'97) / Dartmouth ('87) alum and entrepreneur, Louis Crosier.
 'Entrepreneurs From The Trenches' brings young entrepreneurs to campus to share their recently acquired skills with students.

 Resources for developing and researching ideas to grow a product or service.
 Includes video clips, start‐up plans, templates and forms, journal articles, business cases, working papers, conference proceedings, dissertations and more.

 Since 2000, the Maynard Program helps identify suitable entrepreneurial internship opportunities and makes it more affordable for Tuck students to take advantage of them.

-The Tuck Summer Venture Award is designed to minimize the hurdle for a Tuck team interested in seriously pursuing an entrepreneurial venture during their first year summer.
+The Tuck Summer Startup Award is designed to minimize the hurdle for a Tuck team interested in seriously pursuing an entrepreneurial venture during their first year summer.